gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Update role access for an instance type or all instance types.
 [role] is required.
 This is the name or id of a role.
 --instance-type or --all is required.
 This is the name of an instance type.
 --access is required.
-This is the new access value. full and none
+This is the new access value: full or none
 ```

 #### roles update-persona-access